dongliguifan/wps-gui/README.md

 ## Run
-The geoserver endpoint can be changed by editing the line `var options = url.parse('http://horizon.boundlessgeo.com/geoserver');` in `dev-server.js`.
+The geoserver endpoint can be changed by editing the line `var options = url.parse('http://localhost:8080/geoserver');` in `dev-server.js`.

 copy whole folder to your geoserver/webapp

 rename folder to "wpsbuilder"(optional)

+start geoserver by bin/startup.bat(startup.sh)

 open http://localhost:8080/wpsbuilder in brower